Erlonidas/Predicting_Stocks_market/README.md

 In this image, in blue you see all data from IBOV between 10/06/2021 until 01/12/2021 TF = 30 min, used to be in train phase. in red you see the data for test and orange is the prediction used with Hot-Winter technique.
 There are other few analysis and predictions with others techniques.
-Checkout at .ipynb files in 'Atividade' folder.
+Checkout in 'advanced analysis' folder.